CAR T-Cell therapy in China

 The main benefit is that CAR T-cell therapy only requires a single infusion and often only requires two weeks of inpatient care.
 Patients with non-Hodgkin lymphoma and pediatric leukemia who have just been diagnosed, on the other hand, typically need chemotherapy for at least six months or more.

-The advantages of CAR T-cell therapy, which is actually a living medication, can persist for many years.
-If and when a relapse occurs, the cells will still be able to identify and target cancer cells because they can survive in the body for an extended period of time.
+The advantages of CAR T-cell therapy, which is a living medication, can persist for many years.
+If and when a relapse occurs, the cells will still be able to identify and target cancer cells because they can survive in the body for an extended period.

 Although the information is still developing, 42% of adult lymphoma patients who underwent CD19 CAR T-cell treatment were still in remission after 15 months.
 And after six months, two-thirds of patients with pediatric acute lymphoblastic leukemia were still in remission.
 Unfortunately, these patients had exceedingly aggressive tumors that weren’t successfully treated using traditional standards of care.

-Patients between the age of 3 Years to 70 Years have been tried with CAR T-Cell therapy for different type of blood cancers and has been found to be very effective.
+Patients between the ages of 3 Years to 70 Years have tried CAR T-Cell therapy for different types of blood cancers and has been found it very effective.
 Many centers have claimed success rates of more than 80%.
 The optimum candidate for CAR T-cell therapy at this time is a juvenile with acute lymphoblastic leukemia or an adult with severe B-cell lymphoma who has already had two lines of ineffective therapy.

 Before the end of 2017, there was no accepted standard of care for patients who had already gone through two lines of therapy without experiencing remission.
 The only FDA-approved treatment that has so far proven to be significantly beneficial for these patients is CAR T-cell therapy.